-3.3 SELECTIVE DEMOLITION, GENERAL
+3.4 SELECTIVE DEMOLITION, GENERAL

 - A. General: Demolish and remove existing construction only to the extent required by new construction and as indicated.
-Use methods required to complete the Work within limitations of governing regulations and as follows: - 1.
-Neatly cut openings and holes plumb, square, and true to dimensions required.
+Use methods required to complete the Work within limitations of governing regulations and as follows: - Neatly cut openings and holes plumb, square, and true to dimensions required.
 Use cutting methods least likely to damage construction to remain or adjoining construction.
 Use hand tools or small power tools designed for sawing or grinding, not hammering and chopping.
 Temporarily cover openings to remain. - 2.
 Cut or drill from the exposed or finished side into concealed surfaces to avoid marring existing finished surfaces. - 3.
 Do not use cutting torches until work area is cleared of flammable materials.
 At concealed spaces, such as duct and pipe interiors, verify condition and contents of hidden space before starting flame-cutting operations.
 Maintain portable fire-suppression devices during flame-cutting operations. - 4.
 Maintain adequate ventilation when using cutting torches. - 5.
 Remove decayed, vermin-infested, or otherwise dangerous or unsuitable materials and promptly dispose of off-site. - 6.
-Dispose of demolished items and materials promptly and legally off site. - B. Site Access and Temporary Controls: Conduct selective demolition and debris-removal operations to ensure minimum interference with roads, streets, walks, walkways, and other adjacent occupied and used facilities. - C. Existing Items to Remain: Protect construction indicated to remain against damage and soiling during selective demolition.
+Dispose of demolished items and materials promptly and legally off site. - B. Site Access and Temporary Controls: Conduct selective demolition and debris-removal operations to ensure minimum interference with roads, streets, walks, walkways, and other adjacent occupied and used facilities. - C. Work in Historic Areas: Selective demolition may be performed only in areas of Project that are not designated as historic.
+In historic spaces, areas, and rooms, or on historic surfaces, the terms "demolish" or "remove" shall mean historic "removal" or "dismantling." - D. Removed and Salvaged Items: - 1.
+Clean salvaged items. - 2.
+Store items in a secure area until delivery to Owner. - 3.
+Transport items to location designated by Owner's Representative. - 4.
+Protect items from damage during transport and storage. - E. Removed and Reinstalled Items: - 1.
+Clean and repair items to functional condition adequate for intended reuse. - 2.
+Protect items from damage during transport and storage. - Reinstall items in locations indicated.
+Comply with installation requirements for new materials and equipment.
+Provide connections, supports, and miscellaneous materials necessary to make item functional for use indicated.

+F. Existing Items to Remain: Protect construction indicated to remain against damage and soiling during selective demolition.
 When permitted by Owner's Representative, items may be removed to a suitable, protected storage location during selective demolition and reinstalled in their original locations after selective demolition operations are complete.

-3.4 SELECTIVE DEMOLITION PROCEDURES FOR SPECIFIC MATERIALS
+3.5 SELECTIVE DEMOLITION PROCEDURES FOR SPECIFIC MATERIALS

 - A. Concrete: Demolish in small sections.
 Using power-driven saw, cut concrete to a depth of at least 3/4 inch at junctures with construction to remain.
 Dislodge concrete from reinforcement at perimeter of areas being demolished, cut reinforcement, and then remove remainder of concrete. - B. Concrete: Demolish in sections.
 Cut concrete full depth at junctures with construction to remain and at regular intervals using power-driven saw, and then remove concrete between saw cuts. - C. Masonry: Demolish in small sections.
-Cut masonry at junctures with construction to remain, using power-driven saw, and then remove masonry between saw cuts.
+Cut masonry at junctures with construction to remain, using power-driven saw, and then remove masonry between saw cuts. - D. Concrete Slabs-on-Grade: Saw-cut perimeter of area to be demolished, and then break up and remove. - E. Roofing: Remove no more existing roofing than what can be covered in one day by new roofing and so that building interior remains watertight and weathertight. - 1.
+Remove existing roof membrane, flashings, copings, and roof accessories. - 2.
+Remove existing roofing system down to substrate.

-3.5 DISPOSAL OF DEMOLISHED MATERIALS
+3.6 DISPOSAL OF DEMOLISHED MATERIALS